Making It Possible: Funding Your Training

 Fees

-OSD has access to a range of funding options to help students cover the cost of fees and living costs.
+OSD has access to a range of Bursary options to help students cover the cost of fees and living costs.
 Keep reading to find out how you can fund your dream.

 Bursaries and Scholarships